Firestark/project/README.md

 Firestark is very small by default and uses the following components:

 - IOC container
-- small HTTP layer
+- small HTTP layer (Request and response models, routes and kernel)
-- HTTP router
+- Status matchers

 With these components firestark provides you a basic architecture to built well structured, business driven applications.
 The architecture is built in such a way that you can easily extend it with your own favorite components.

 ### Fast

-Because firestark does not include any unnecessary code building fast and robust applications with firestark is easy.
+Because firestark does not include any unnecessary code it is easy to build fast and robust applications with firestark.

 ## Getting started